An effective analysis of the Denjoy rank

 Any $\Pi^1_1$ set $A$ may be decomposed as a transfinite union $\cup_{\alpha < \omega_1} A_\alpha$, where each $A_\alpha$ is Borel.
 When this is done in a sufficiently uniform way, the function which maps each $f \in A$ to the least $\alpha$ such that $f \in A_\alpha$ is called a $\Pi^1_1$-rank.
 Sometimes a $\Pi^1_1$ set has an obvious and natural $\Pi^1_1$-rank.
 This is the case for the set of well-founded trees $T \subseteq \omega^{<\omega}$ (the usual well-founded tree rank), the collection of countable closed subsets of $I$ (the Cantor-Bendixson rank), and the collection of continuous functions obtainable by Denjoy totalization, as we shall see shortly.
 Other times, finding a rank that could be considered natural is more difficult.
 For example, in \cite{kw} Kechris and Woodin defined a suitably natural rank on the set of differentiable functions.

 When the rank on $A$ is natural, it becomes meaningful to ask for the precise descriptive complexity of the initial segments $A_\alpha$.
-This was done implicitly for the well-founded tree rank in \cite{GreenbergMontalbanSlaman2013}, for the Cantor-Bendixson rank in \cite{Lempp}, and for the Kechris-Woodin rank on differentiable functions in \cite{Westrick2014}.
+This was done implicitly for the well-founded tree rank in \cite{GreenbergMontalbanSlaman2013}, for the Cantor-Bendixson rank in {\cite{CenzerMauldin1983} and} \cite{Lempp}, and for the Kechris-Woodin rank on differentiable functions in \cite{Westrick2014}.
 The purpose of this paper is to show that the method used in \cite{Westrick2014} generalizes to give descriptive complexities for three hierarchies from classical analysis related to Denjoy totalization.
-We also give a new proof of Lempp's result on the descriptive complexity of the initial segments of the Cantor-Bendixson rank.
+We also give a new proof of a result obtained by both Cenzer and Mauldin \cite{CenzerMauldin1983} and independently Lempp \cite{Lempp}, concerning the descriptive complexity of the initial segments of the Cantor-Bendixson rank.

 Denjoy totalization is a transfinite integration process developed by Denjoy in 1912 to solve the problem of recovering $F$ from $F'$ whenever $F$ is an everywhere differentiable function in $C(I)$.
 The process does a little more, recovering also some a.e. differentiable $F$, but not all of them.
 The set of $F \in C(I)$ recoverable from $F'$ by Denjoy totalization is denoted $ACG_\ast$.
 The related sets $ACG, VBG_\ast$ and $VBG$ are described in the next section.